MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/path-data.md

 _Define paths using text strings in the Scalable Vector Graphics format_

-The `SKPath` class supports the definition of entire path objects from text strings in a format established by the Scalable Vector Graphics (SVG) specification.
+The [`SKPath`](xref:SkiaSharp.SKPath) class supports the definition of entire path objects from text strings in a format established by the Scalable Vector Graphics (SVG) specification.
 You'll see later in this article how you can represent an entire path such as this one in a text string:

 ![](path-data-images/pathdatasample.png "A sample path defined with SVG path data")

 SVG is an XML-based graphics programming language for web pages.
 Because SVG must allow paths to be defined in markup rather than a series of function calls, the SVG standard includes an extremely concise way of specifying an entire graphics path as a text string.

 Within SkiaSharp, this format is referred to as "SVG path-data."
-The format is also supported in Windows XAML-based programming environments, including the Windows Presentation Foundation and the Universal Windows Platform, where it is known as the [Path Markup Syntax](https://msdn.microsoft.com/library/ms752293%28v=vs.110%29.aspx) or the [Move and draw commands syntax](/windows/uwp/xaml-platform/move-draw-commands-syntax/).
+The format is also supported in Windows XAML-based programming environments, including the Windows Presentation Foundation and the Universal Windows Platform, where it is known as the [Path Markup Syntax](/dotnet/framework/wpf/graphics-multimedia/path-markup-syntax) or the [Move and draw commands syntax](/windows/uwp/xaml-platform/move-draw-commands-syntax/).
 It can also serve as an exchange format for vector graphics images, particularly in text-based files such as XML.

-SkiaSharp defines two methods with the words `SvgPathData` in their names:
+The [`SKPath`](xref:SkiaSharp.SKPath) class defines two methods with the words `SvgPathData` in their names:

 ```csharp
 public static SKPath ParseSvgPathData(string svgPath)